 A popular FTP/Threshold session is to warm up for 10-15 minutes, ride one 20 minute effort in zone three, recover for ten minutes before repeating this and cooling down.

-Zone 4 efforts are much shorter – typically 2 to 8 minutes.
+Zone four efforts are much shorter – typically two to eight minutes.
 These would be useful for road racers planning to attack and hold a gap, or for time trial riders looking to increase their FTP figure by working at a higher power.
 An example session might be riding four sets of five minute intervals, with five minute breaks in between.